-To bring The Problem into focus, it's instructive to consider a simple response to it, which may now sound tempting, but proves unsatisfactory.
+To clarify The Problem, it's instructive to consider a simple response to it, which may sound tempting, but proves unsatisfactory.
 This simple response starts from the observation that studies of approximate enumeration often involve participants enumerating collections of items that are presented concurrently or all at once.
 For instance, in work by Xu and colleagues, six-month-olds were habituated to collections of eight or 16 dots, where all the dots were presented simultaneously on a screen.
 This leaves open that the mechanisms of approximate enumeration might be unable to enumerate items presented sequentially, one-by-one.
-Since the 10-month-olds in Feigenson et al.'s studies observed crackers being placed one-by-one into opaque buckets, you might then think that the reason why non-subitizable values failed to be approximately enumerated (and, thus, discriminated) is because approximate enumeration requires the simultaneous presentation of all the elements being enumerated (see Spelke 2003: 298 for a related suggestion).
+Since the 10-month-olds in Feigenson et al.'s studies observed crackers being placed one-by-one into opaque buckets, you might then think that the reason why non-subitizable values failed to be approximately enumerated (and, thus, discriminated) is because approximate enumeration requires the simultaneous presentation of all the elements being enumerated (see Spelke 2003: 298 for a loosely related suggestion).

-This simple suggestion might even seem well motivated.
+This simple suggestion might even seem to be well motivated.
 Wynn (1995) found that five-month-olds subitize small collections that are sequentially placed behind a screen.
 For when infants saw two objects get sequentially placed behind a screen, they looked longer when the screen was removed to reveal three objects rather than two, despite marked difficulties five-month-olds have performing 2:3 discriminations by approximately enumerating.
-However, in a similar study with older children, Chiang and Wynn (2000) found that when eight-month-olds saw five objects get sequentially placed behind a screen, in similar ways, they failed to approximately enumerate these and were, thus, no more surprised when the screen was removed to reveal five objects or none.
-Taken together, these findings might indicate that while infants can approximately enumerate collections containing >3 items, this requires that items be presented simultaneously rather than sequentially (see Hauser & Carey 2000 for related results in monkeys).
+However, in a similar study with older children, Chiang and Wynn (2000) found that when eight-month-olds saw five objects get sequentially placed behind a screen, in analogous ways, they failed to approximately enumerate these and were no more surprised when the screen was removed to reveal five objects or none.
+Taken together, these findings may indicate that while infants approximately enumerate collections containing $>3$ items, this requires that items be presented simultaneously rather than sequentially.